 Because proxies are closely linked to project files, their file structures must be identical – even when transferred to other users.
 By maintaining folder structure, MASV ensures your proxy workflow remains as smooth and efficient as possible.
 You can even render, export, and send files in one motion with our Premiere Pro plug-in.

-If you sign up for MASV today, you’ll get 20 GB free to start sending proxy videos — or any large video file(s) eating up space on your computer.
+Get started with MASV today and enjoy 10 GB free every month to send proxy videos — or any large video file(s) eating up space on your computer.

 MASV File Transfer